iopipe/turtle/README.md

 It is a project priority to make fetching, publishing, and execution of kernels secure for a production-ready 1.0.0 release.

+Modules are fetched and stored using sha256 hashes, providing an advantage over module-hosting mechanisms which are based simply on a name and version.
+Future versions of IOpipe will likely implement TUF for state-of-the-art software assurance.

 Contact security@iopipe.com for questions.